Setup

 Now, you have a very lightweight editor, it's more like a core.
 There is a lot of plugged modules like action scripts, panels, etc. but you need another type of module too for work with you editor.
 This type is Mode, you can find more about modes here, but for now let's get your modes from Text Forge Marketplace!

 You can use Settings > Marketplace to find themes, extensions, and modes and install them in one click.
 For modes, use filter option in top-right corner of marketplace window and set it from All to Modes.
-Now you can see available modes, click on a mode to see it's details, if it's what you want click on Install button and wait until Package Installed! notification.
+Now you can see available modes, click on a mode to see its details, if it's what you want click on Install button and wait until Package Installed! notification.

 Tip

-You can find about mode installation here.
+You can find more about mode installation here.

 Open A File